DonatJR/ita_ws20/milestone/milestone.md

 ii) the pdf where the abstract doesn't contain any latex notation

-We extract them both (with the intetion to later compare the quality), but only use the one from the html page in our data files.
+We extract them both (with the intention to later compare the quality), but only use the one from the html page in our data files.

 After investigating why 36 papers seemingly have no abstract, it seems that for them the abstract is under a different html tag.
 We intend to correct this in the scraping script, but we found the observation interesting, because it shows that scraping is very specific to the website we intend to extract information from.